hydro-informatics/hydro-informatics.github.io/get-started/install-openfoam.md

     ...

-If correctly setup, *Terminal* returns a set of options for running *OpenFOAM*.
+If correctly set up, *Terminal* returns a set of options for running *OpenFOAM*.

 ### Test-run